onecommons/unfurl/docs/configurators.rst

 Terraform
 ==========

-The Terraform configurator will be invoked on any `node template` with the type `unfurl.nodes.Installer.Terraform`.
+The Terraform configurator will be invoked on any `node template` with the type :ref:`unfurl.nodes.Installer.Terraform<unfurl_types>`.
-It can also be used to implement any operation regardless of the node type by setting the `implementation` to `unfurl.configurators.terraform.TerraformConfigurator`.
+It can also be used to implement any operation regardless of the node type by setting the `implementation` to :ref:`unfurl.configurators.terraform.TerraformConfigurator<unfurl_types>`.
 It will invoke the appropriate terraform command (e.g "apply" or "destroy") based on the job's workflow.

 The Terraform configurator manages the Terraform state file itself